Ruiqi-Chen-0216/Ruiqi-Chen-0216.github.io/_pages/publications.md

 **About Manuscripts**:

 There are 3 projects currently ongoing:
-1. DIAM: Drone-based Indoor Accessibility Mapping (advised by Prof. Jon E. Froehlich)
+1. 3DIAMS: 3D Drone-based Indoor Artificial Intelligence Mapping System (advised by Prof. Jon E. Froehlich)
-2. A11yBLV: Making GAI Accessible to Blind and Low-Vision Users (advised by Prof. Jacob O. Wobbrock)
+2. A11yBLV: Making GAI Creativity Accessible to Blind and Low-Vision Users (advised by Prof. Jacob O. Wobbrock)
 3. AIEquityEngine: AI Pathway to Inclusive and Personalized Engineering Education (advised by Prof. Denise Wilson and Sep Makhsous)

 and 4 projects are under submission & review: